 Rochester in Strafford County, New Hampshire — The American Northeast (New England)

 Topics.
-This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.
-A significant historical year for this entry is 1731.
+This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Entertainment • Parks & Recreational Areas.
+A significant historical date for this entry is October 25, 2001.